Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

-We further plot the distribution of [\ion{C}{2}] emission in Figure~\ref{fig:scatter} based on our classification criteria: (i) $\Sigma_{\mathrm{[CII]}}(10\,{\rm kpc}) \geq 0.05\Sigma_{\mathrm{[CII]}}({\rm peak})$ and (ii) $\Delta R_{90} > 0$.
+We further plot the statistical distribution of [\ion{C}{2}] emission of all 336 snapshots in Figure~\ref{fig:scatter} based on our classification criteria (cyan dashed lines): (i) $\Sigma_{\mathrm{[CII]}}(10\,{\rm kpc}) \geq 0.05\Sigma_{\mathrm{[CII]}}({\rm peak})$ and (ii) $\Delta R_{90} > 0$.
 We find that the occurrence rate of the extended [\ion{C}{2}] halo equals $86\%$ in our $5 \leq z \leq 6$ FIRE-2 galaxies.
-We plot the statistical distribution of all 336 snapshots in Figure~\ref{fig:scatter}.
-The classification criteria are plotted in cyan dashed lines, distinguishing extended [\ion{C}{2}] halos (upper right) from concentrated [\ion{C}{2}] emission (all others).
-We also note that \cite{Fujimoto20} reported that the occurrence rate of isolated ALPINE galaxies is $\sim60\%$.
-Although our simulations suggest a slightly higher occurrence rate, we stress that the occurrence rate is sensitive to the classification criteria.
+We also note that \cite{Fujimoto20} reported that the occurrence rate of [\ion{C}{2}] halos in isolated ALPINE galaxies is $\sim60\%$\footnote{Recent follow-up observations at higher spatial resolution have revealed that some sources previously classified as isolated in earlier studies are actually merging systems \citep{Posses25}.
+This might slightly affect the fraction of isolated galaxies reported in \cite{Fujimoto20}.}.
+While our simulations suggest a slightly higher occurrence rate, this may be attributed to multiple factors, such as differences in classification criteria and sample selection.

 Moreover, data points in Figure~\ref{fig:scatter} are color-coded by SFR$_\mathrm{10\,Myr}$ (left) and SFR$_\mathrm{100\,Myr}$/SFR$_\mathrm{10\,Myr}$ (right).
-From the left panel, there appears to be no clear trend between the [\ion{C}{2}] halo size and SFR$_\mathrm{10\,Myr}$, whereas from the right panel, the ratio ${\rm SFR_{100Myr}/SFR_{10Myr}}$ characterizes recent SFH variations. ${\rm SFR_{10Myr}}$ is sensitive to the formation of massive stars and is typically estimated from tracers such as H$\alpha$, as it directly probes ionizing photons from O/B stars with lifetimes $\lesssim 10-20\,$Myr; on the other hand, ${\rm SFR_{100Myr}}$ reflects the cumulative star formation over longer timescales and is typically estimated from the UV continuum \citep[e.g.,][]{Sparre17,FV21}.
+From the left panel, there appears to be no clear trend between the [\ion{C}{2}] halo size and SFR$_\mathrm{10\,Myr}$, whereas from the right panel, the ratio ${\rm SFR_{100Myr}/SFR_{10Myr}}$ characterizes recent SFH variations. ${\rm SFR_{10Myr}}$ is sensitive to the formation of massive stars and is typically estimated from tracers such as H$\alpha$, as it directly probes ionizing photons from O/B stars with lifetimes $\lesssim 10$--$20\,$Myr.
+On the other hand, ${\rm SFR_{100Myr}}$ reflects the cumulative star formation over longer timescales and is typically estimated from the UV continuum \citep[e.g.,][]{Sparre17,FV21}.
 Particularly, ${\rm SFR_{100Myr}/SFR_{10Myr}} < 1$ indicates a recently rising SFH, whereas ${\rm SFR_{100Myr}/SFR_{10Myr}} > 1$ suggests a recent decline in the SFH.
 This ratio is therefore fundamental for quantifying SFH variability, identifying burst/quenching phases, and understanding the drivers of galaxy evolution on sub-Gyr timescales.
-Indeed, the ${\rm UV}/{\rm H\alpha}$ luminosity ratio has been commonly used in observations to investigate bursty star formation in high-$z$ galaxies \citep[e.g.,][]{Faisst19,Mehta23,Cole25,Looser25}.
+Indeed, the ${\rm UV}/{\rm H\alpha}$ luminosity ratio has been commonly used in observations to investigate bursty star formation in high-$z$ galaxies \citep[e.g.,][]{Faisst19,Mehta23,Cole25,Looser25,Munoz26}.